• About the theatre

 Schweizerkas (Swiss Cheese), her younger son

-SEMYON SYTNIK / DMITRIY GIREV
+SEMYON SYTNIK / DMITRY GIREV

 Recruitment Officer